- Synergy Groups

 - September 2011

-CMAG's membership includes about 15 landowners/residents, the Alberta Energy Regulator (AER), Bonavista Petroleum, Plains Midstream, Pengrowth, Ember Resources, HSE Integrated, TransCanada Pipelines, AltaGas and as well Mountain View County.
+CMAG's membership includes landowners/residents, the Alberta Energy Regulator (AER), Plains Midstream, Ember Resources, HSE Integrated, TransCanada Pipelines, AltaGas, Nova Chemicals, and Mountain View County.

 - Education and the sharing of information are important to CMAG.
-To help bring more information to the general public, CMAG hosts public information events.
+To help bring more information to the community, CMAG hosts information events.

-- The group has also helped individuals work to resolve issues and concerns with industry.
+- The group has helped individuals work to resolve issues and concerns with industry.
+Primarily, the group will bring parties together or help direct individuals to resources.
+The group will not solve specific issues for individuals per se.

 - Members have created a series of Best Management Practices to guide energy industry activity in the area.
 They have also created some information documents to share with the public to help clear up confusion and misunderstandings

-- In 2015, the group endeavoured to bring the community a local scholarship program 2016 will be the inaugural year for the Scholarship Program.
+- In 2015, the group endeavoured to bring the community a local scholarship program 2016 is the inaugural year for the Scholarship Program.

-CMAG will be hosting a panel discussion on water, including representatives from the AER and Red Deer River Municipal Users Group.
-The panel will be followed by a BBQ dinner.
-Please RSVP so we can better plan for seating and food quantities.
+In 2015, CMAG hosted a panel discussion on water, including representatives from the AER and Red Deer River Municipal Users Group.
+The panel was followed by a BBQ dinner.

 CMAG hosted a successful information session on hydraulic fracturing in June 2012.
 Approximately 120 people took in the open house, BBQ and presentation from Mike Dawson, president of the Canadian Society for Unconventional Resources.
 Download Presentation Here